multani/gcp-changelog/content/google-secops-siem/index.md

 * Suspicious Download from Filehosting or Chat Platform in Chrome Management
 * Chrome Suspicious Download Event from Newly Observed Domain in Environment

+### Announcement

+**New rules for Chrome Enterprise Premium**

+Curated Detections has been enhanced with additional Chrome Enterprise Premium Browser Threat detections.
+The following rules have been added to the rulepack:

+* Archive Exfiltration Event to Non-Google Websites
+* Google Chrome Navigation Event to Shortened URLs
+* Suspicious Download from Filehosting or Chat Platform in Chrome Management
+* Chrome Suspicious Download Event from Newly Observed Domain in Environment

 ---
 ## 2025-10-26

+### Feature

+**Delete high-load SOAR environments**

+You can now easily delete environments with heavy loads directly from the platform.

 ### Announcement